Sagar-Adkhale/Blog-CMS/posts/engagement-with-hills.md

 **Day 2- Pattavayal to Madikeri(Coorg)**

 We were aware of the route from here to waynaad.
 Since it was going to be 10km within the forest which has lot of Animal activity, we started out late from usual (7 am).

-This 10km of stretch only had greens around and tribal homes.
+This 10km of stretch only had greens and tribal homes.
 Around 8 am we took halt for breakfast in waynaad (kerala).
-Officially now we had crossed tamilnadu and entered in kerala.
+Officially, now we had crossed tamilnadu and entered in kerala.

 A good local breakfast and we were off to our next destination Madikeri(Coorg, karnataka) and towards our next milestone Kutta(border of Kerala and Karnataka).